Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The main difficulty in the post-Newtonian calculation is the control to high PN order of the near-zone metric $(g_{\mu\nu})_1$ entering the definition of the redshift observable~\eqref{z1expr}, and which has to be regularized at the location of the particle by means of dimensional regularization (see Sections~\ref{sec:DReom}\,--\,\ref{sec:DRrad}).
-Up to 2.5PN order the Hadamard regularization is sufficient and the regularized metric has been provided in Eqs.~\eqref{metricNZ1}.
-Here we report the end result of the post-Newtonian computation of the redshift observable including all terms up to the 3PN order, and augmented by the logarithmic contributions up to the 5PN order (and also the known Schwarzschild limit)~\cite{BDLW10a, BDLW10b, LBW12}:
+The main difficulty in the post-Newtonian calculation is the control to high PN order of the near-zone metric $(g_{\mu\nu})_1$ entering the definition of the redshift observable \eqref{z1expr}, and which has to be regularized at the location of the particle by means of dimensional regularization (see Sects.~\ref{sec:DReom} and \ref{sec:DRrad}).
+Up to 2.5PN order the Hadamard regularization is sufficient and the regularized metric has been provided in Eqs. \eqref{metricNZ1}.
+However at 3PN order dimensional regularization plays a crucial role as there are poles $\propto 1/\varepsilon$ which develop in the near zone metric.
+As shown by \cite{BDLW10a} the poles are cancelled in fine when the redshift observable is expressed in terms of the gauge invariant post-Newtonian parameter \eqref{xdef}.
+At the next 4PN order we do not know the near zone metric and thus a direct computation of the redshift using Eq.~\eqref{z1expr} is not possible.
+Nevertheless we can infer \textit{indirectly} the 4PN coefficient in the redshift from the known 4PN coefficient in the energy function for circular orbits \eqref{Ecirc} by using the first law \eqref{firstlaw}.
+Indeed, as found by \cite{LBW12,LBB12} the first law is fully satisfied if and only if there is a precise relationship between the post-Newtonian coefficients in the redshift on the one hand, and those in the conserved energy and angular momentum on the other hand.
+Finally the complete result for the redshift at 4PN order is

-We recall that $x$ denotes the post-Newtonian parameter \eqref{xdef}, $\nu$ is the mass ratio \eqref{nu}, and $\Delta=(m_1-m_2)/m$.
-The redshift observable of the other particle is deduced by setting $\Delta \to - \Delta$.
+where $x$ is defined by \eqref{xdef}, $\nu$ is the mass ratio \eqref{nu}, and we recall that $X_2 \equiv m_2/m$ (with 2 being the ``black hole'').
+The redshift of the other particle is deduced by changing $X_2 \rightarrow X_1$.

-In Eq.~\eqref{u1Tx} we denote by $u_4(\nu)$, $v_4(\nu)$ and $u_5(\nu)$, $v_5(\nu)$ some unknown 4PN and 5PN coefficients, which are however polynomials of the symmetric mass ratio $\nu$.
-They can be entirely determined from the related coefficients $e_4(\nu)$, $j_4(\nu)$ and $e_5(\nu)$, $j_5(\nu)$ in the expressions of the energy and angular momentum in Eqs.~\eqref{Ecirc5PN} and~\eqref{Jcirc5PN}.
-To this aim it suffices to apply the differential first law~\eqref{firstlaw} up to 5PN order; see Ref.~\cite{LBW12} for more details.

-The post-Newtonian result~\eqref{u1Tx} is valid for any mass ratio, and for comparison purpose with the SF calculation we now investigate the small mass ratio regime $q\ll 1$.
-We introduce a post-Newtonian parameter appropriate to the small mass limit of the ``particle'',
+The post-Newtonian result \eqref{z1x} is valid for any mass ratio, and for comparison purpose with the SF calculation we now investigate the small mass ratio regime $q\ll 1$.
+We introduce a PN parameter appropriate to the small mass limit of the ``particle'',

-We express the symmetric mass ratio in terms of the asymmetric one: $\nu = q / (1+q)^2$, together with $\Delta=(q-1)/(q+1)$.
-Then Eq.~\eqref{u1Tx}, expanded through first order in $q$, which means including only the linear self-force level, reads
+We express the symmetric mass ratio in terms of the asymmetric one: $\nu = q (1+q)^{-2}$, together with $X_2=(q+1)^{-1}$.
+Then Eq.~\eqref{z1x} [or, rather, its inverse $u_1^T=1/z_1$], expanded through first order in $q$, which means including the linear self-force level, reads

 The Schwarzschildean result is known in closed form as